aeternity/protocol/channels/README.md

 ## Incentives

+Operating a channel should be considered collaborative game with incentive for cooperation

 Operating a channel takes at least two on-chain operations and therefore has a base amount of fees is required and this fact could be abused by a malicious peer.